 “A Native American elder once described his own inner struggles in this manner: Inside of me there are two dogs.
 One of the dogs is mean and evil.
 The other dog is good.
 The mean dog fights the good dog all the time.
 When asked which dog wins, he reflected for a moment and replied, The one I feed the most.” ~ George Bernard Shaw

 Heart centered spiritual consultant and advisor Allen L Roland can be contacted at [email protected] Allen is also a lecturer and writer who shares a weekly political and social commentary on his web log and website allenroland.com.
 He is also featured columnist on Veterans Today and is a featured guest on many radio and Television programs.

-Posted by Allen L Roland, PhD on June 4, 2016, With 6409 Reads Filed under Civil Liberties & Freedom, Corruption, Democracy & Elections, Foreign Policy, Government & Politics, Legislation.
+Posted by Allen L Roland, PhD on June 4, 2016, With 6456 Reads Filed under Civil Liberties & Freedom, Corruption, Democracy & Elections, Foreign Policy, Government & Politics, Legislation.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.